apache/pulsar/site2/docs/security-tls-transport.md

 > export PATH="/usr/local/Cellar/openssl@3/3.0.1/bin:$PATH"
 > ```
 >
-> The version `3.0.1` might change in future, please use the actual path from the output of `brew install` command.
+> The version `3.0.1` might change in the future.
+Use the actual path from the output of `brew install` command.

 4. After you answer the question prompts, CA-related files are stored in the `./my-ca` directory.
 Within that directory: